Bookmark and Share

 widgets++

 My first Opera widget is available.
-I designed it to take up as little desktop space as possible (a 22×22px icon) until you click it, which opens the interface and queries del.icio.us to show your latest bookmarks.
+I designed it to take up as little desktop space as possible (a 22x22px icon) until you click it, which opens the interface and queries del.icio.us to show your latest bookmarks.
 By default, when you click a bookmark, the page opens in Opera and the widget “minimizes” back to the icon.
 I’ve followed Opera’s guidelines in using their standard “flip” button for preferences, and these persist after you close and reopen the widget.

 For people who browse full screen, I’m still not sold on the widget concept, or at least Opera’s implementation, which is only slightly less limiting in functionality as a web page.
 The only big advantage widgets offer to, say, bookmarklets (since BM can open windows), is the persistent storage, which is thankfully larger than the cookie 4K limit.
 The testing and build process needs improvement; you have to delete the previous version in Opera, clear the cache, make a zip of the folder, serve it with a special content-type and reinstall in Opera.
 Easier testing can be done by including Javascript that emulates the widget API if it’s not available, but this still won’t allow cross-domain XHR requests, so for some widgets your workflow has to be tweak-rebuild-retest-repeat.

-1. Kalpesh writes:
+1. Kalpesh says:

 How about adding a link to the delicious directly using the widget?

-2. kyran writes:
+2. kyran says:

 Enjoying your widget (once i’d figured how to minimize it) – well-done and thanks.
 Multiple tag queries, space separated, don’t work for me.
 Don’t think my delicious set-up is particularly esoteric but more than one tag returns a blank.
 If i’m missing some magic command i’d love to know what it is.